jacilynh/js-dom-and-events-css-refresher-readme-v-000/README.md

 The benefit of using jQuery instead of the native selectors is that, among a host of other things, jQuery hides the `NodeList` abstraction, returning an array instead.
 You don't have to use jQuery to select DOM nodes though, as we saw above!

-Let's select another element, this time we want to select any `.big` elements, as well as any `<p>` tags inside an element with the `red` class:
+Let's select another element.
+This time we want to select any `.big` elements, as well as any `<p>` tags inside an element with the `red` class:

 ```js
 const boldElementsAndRedParagraphs = document.querySelectorAll('.big, .red p');